Nur-Alam-Limon/hospital-booking-system/readme.md

    npm install
    ```

+3. Update the base API URL in `services/api.js` to your backend's IP (e.g., if using Docker: `http://localhost:5000` or your local network IP).

-3. Start the Expo app:
+4. Start the Expo app:
    ```bash
    expo start
    ```

-4. Make sure to update `API_BASE_URL` in `services/api.js` to point to backend.
+> Use Expo Go on your phone or an emulator to run the app.

 ---